charlock_holmes is a useful gem if you have to deal with

 answer is a common solution, which relies on using

-a version of the gem which includes a bundled version of libicu
+a version of the gem which includes a bundled version of libicu.
+While this

 works, it does result in very slow build times both on heroku, and locally when